hennaoj/NLP-Project/README.md

-# NLP-Project
+# NLP-Project 6: Metaphor Detection in Poetry

 This project explores the detection of metaphors in poetry using natural language processing, aiming to distinguish figurative and non-figurative language.
 The project aims to replicate the approach of Neuman et al. (2013) [Metaphor Identification in Large Texts Corpora (plos.org)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0062343).
-The performance of the methods is measured using
+The performance of the different methods are tested using an annotated metaphor dataset and measured using different metrics such as accuracy, precision and recall.
+Each task in the project has been implemented in its own jupyter notebook which can be ran after setting up the environment using the instructions below.